drosabal/yaif/README.md

 - PostgreSQL
 - Erlang/OTP 26 or higher

-Postgresql must be configured with the following:
+PostgreSQL must be configured with the following:
 - User: postgres
 - Password: postgres
 - Port: 5432